 Applying the static approach, potential future flood levels consist of the range of projected sea level rise from NPCC described above added to the Base Flood Elevation (BFE) for the specific area of concern.
-The BFE is defined as the currently projected 1-percent probability storm elevations available from the preliminary Flood Insurance Rate Map (FIRM)q,r,s.
-The 1-percent probability storm (sometimes referred to as the 100-year storm) is a storm that has a 1 percent chance of occurring in any given year.
+The BFE is defined as the currently projected 1-percent probability storm elevations available from the preliminary Flood Insurance Rate Map (FIRM)23 and pending National Flood Hazard data dated August 28, 2019.24 The 1-percent probability storm (sometimes referred to as the 100-year storm) is a storm that has a 1 percent chance of occurring in any given year.
 The area that would be flooded in a 100-year storm is mapped by FEMA on its FIRMs.
 FEMA's maps also indicate the BFE, which is the height of flooding that can be expected in the 1-percent probability storm within the floodplain.
 The BFE is measured not from ground or sea level, but from a benchmark called the North American Vertical Datum of 1988 (NAVD88) established by the National Oceanic and Atmospheric Administration, which holds fixed the height of the primary tidal benchmark because of variations in sea surface topography.